rrwick/condaenvlist/README.md

 medaka, polypolish, pypolca
 ```

-The first line is the environment description and is required.
+The first line is the environment description.
+If left blank, no description will be shown by `condaenvlist`.

 The second line is a comma-delimited list of key software tools.
 It determines which tools are shown in the output.
-This list is optional – if omitted, no key tools will be shown by `condaenvlist`.
+If missing or left blank, no key tools will be shown by `condaenvlist`.

 `condaenvlist` uses `conda list` to determine tool versions.
 This works for most packages installed via `conda` or `pip`, but not for tools installed manually (e.g. binaries copied into the environment's `bin` directory, as with `autocycler` in the example above).